Enabling Social Applications via Decentralized Social Data Management: Design

-\tc{The search for trusted peers follows the Scribe multicast tree which utilizes the Pastry DHT routing and its network proximity metric to forward messages to near-by peers, thus reducing overall delays.
-In effect, the responds from trusted peers are sorted in the TPL by overall latency.} The peer, upon creating the TPL for a user's group, can communicate directly with the individual trusted peers, preferably the one responding fastest. \tc{Prometheus caches the TPL after the first access and updates it when the trusted peers are unresponsive, changed their IP, or became untrusted.
-Users could also apply their own policies for refreshing the local TPLs based on their usage patterns (e.g., daily).}
+A requesting peer or application can find a user's trusted peers by submitting a \textit{multicast} TPL request with handle \textit{Trusted\_Peer\_Group\_UID}.
+With the multicast, all online group trusted peers respond with their IP and signed membership, which is verified for authenticity with the user's group public key.
+The requesting peer creates a trusted peer list (TPL) of IPs based on peer responses.
+The multicast allows the requesting peer to have peer alternatives in case of churn or erroneous communication with the first responding peer.
+The search for trusted peers follows the Scribe multicast tree which utilizes the Pastry DHT routing and its network proximity metric to forward messages to near-by peers, thus reducing overall delays.
+In effect, the responds from trusted peers are sorted in the TPL by overall latency.
+The peer, upon creating the TPL for a user's group, can communicate directly with the individual trusted peers, preferably the one responding fastest.
+Prometheus caches the TPL after the first access and updates it when the trusted peers are unresponsive, changed their IP, or became untrusted.
+Users can also apply their own TPL update policies based on their usage patterns.
+A user's social data are unavailable if all her trusted peers leave the network; no service requests involving this user can be answered until a trusted peer rejoins the network.
+However, we ensure durability of users' generated data (i.e., input from social aggregators) via encrypted storage and replication in the DHT by Past.